Paulhb7/climate-ai-hive-sdg11/Readme.md

 We are a multidisciplinary team combining expertise in **AI agent architecture**, **data science**, and **UX design**:

-- **Paul** – AI Agent Architect at Wavestone, co-founder of Inclusive Brains, working with IBM France on Quantum Machine Learning for neuroscience data,
+- **Paul** – co-founder of Inclusive Brains and AI Agent Architect at Wavestone, working with IBM France on Quantum Machine Learning for neuroscience data,
 - **Tristan** – Agent Engineer & Data Scientist at Wavestone, designing and building Hive.ai’s specialized agent tools.
 - **Louise** – AI Engineer & Data Scientist at Wavestone, leading data processing and analysis while crafting intuitive, actionable user experiences.
 - **Mentor: Olivier Oullier** – Neuroscientist & co-founder of Inclusive Brains, guiding UX/UI design and strategy, leveraging experience at WEF and ITU AI for Good.